Sayyat/smart-i18n/docs/gulp.md

 │   └── type.js                     // Handles type generation logic for translation keys
 ├── src/                            // Optional test folder for local development ├── tasks/
-│   ├── create-feature.js           // Gulp task for generating boilerplate code for a new feature │   ├── generate-namespaces.js      // Gulp task to generate namespaces based on translation keys │   ├── generate-templates.js       // Task to extract translation keys and update language files │   ├── generate-translations.js    // Task to fetch translations for missing keys from RapidAPI
+│   ├── generate-namespaces.js      // Gulp task to generate namespaces based on translation keys
+│   ├── generate-templates.js       // Task to extract translation keys and update language files
+│   ├── generate-translations.js    // Task to fetch translations for missing keys from RapidAPI